sparkflows/fire-tools/kubernetes/deployment-with-h2db/README.md

 The latest docker image available is : sparkflows/fire:py_3.2.1_3.2.81-rc42

-## Preparing for running Jupyter Notebook Images
+## Step 1 : Preparing for running Jupyter Notebook Images

 We need to grant permissions to the sparkflows in AWS EKS cluster which is done using the following manifests: